LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd.rst

 The Test/Code Cycle
 -------------------
-When adding a feature with the TDD process, you start by writing a unit test.
+With TDD you start with the unit test first.
 As with any unit test, the test should describe a feature or behavior that the code supports.

-Because this test is for a feature that does NOT yet exist, we will have to think about how this feature will be implemented.
+Because this unit test is for a feature that does NOT yet exist, we will have to think about how this feature will be implemented.
 Is a new parameter needed, maybe a entire new function?

 Next write the unit test as if the parameter or function you just imagined already exists.
-This may seem a bit odd, but the process of thinking through how new code will be used helps find bugs and design flaws earlier.
+This may seem a bit odd, but the process of thinking through how new code will be used helps avoid bugs and design flaws earlier.

 Now run the test!
-The test should fail or possibly your code will not compile because you have referenced something that does not exist yet.
+The test should fail or possibly your code will not compile because you have referenced code that does not exist yet.

-Finally you write the code that will make the new test pass.
-Normally this is where you would have started, but with TDD the new working code is the last step.
+Finally, write code to pass the new test.
+In the earlier chapters, this is where you started, but with TDD writing new code is the *last* step.

 Coding this way builds confidence in your code.
 No matter how large your code base may get, you know that each part has a test to validate it's functionality.